MCC has released plans for the first major phase of its redevelopment of Lord’s – an innovative replacement for the Warner Stand.

 The stand will dramatically improve the views from 600 seats that currently have very poor sightlines, and provide a new state-of-the-art match control and match officials’ facility.
 It also includes a spectacular 135-seat restaurant with commanding views over the Ground.

-The new stand, which has been designed by Populous – the architects of such iconic sports venues as the London 2012 Olympic Stadium, Emirates Stadium and the redevelopment and roof of the
+The new stand, which has been designed by Populous – the architects of such iconic sports venues as the London 2012 Olympic Stadium, Emirates Stadium and the redevelopment and roof of the Centre Court at Wimbledon – combines world-class facilities with innovative architecture.

 o Two tiers of seating on a steeper gradient than the current stand, to greatly improve sightlines;